alex-courtis/xlayoutdisplay/README.md

 # xLayoutDisplay

-Detects and arranges linux outputs for an X display, using [XRandR](https://www.x.org/wiki/Projects/XRandR/) for detection and [xrandr](https://wiki.archlinux.org/index.php/xrandr) for arrangement.
+Detects and arranges outputs for an X display, using [XRandR](https://www.x.org/wiki/Projects/XRandR/) for detection and [xrandr](https://wiki.archlinux.org/index.php/xrandr) for arrangement.

+Highest refresh rate of the output's preferred resolution are used.

+Left-to-right ordering is used, unless the user specifies mirrorred outputs.

+Laptop displays (eDP*) are disabled when the lid is closed.

 ## Usage